kc-data-maker/rprojects/README.md

 A central repository for my projects, typically related to r

+# First Project
-# project 1 Where is coronavirus outpacing other causes of death in Missouri
+## Where is coronavirus outpacing other causes of death in Missouri